Readmission to the College

 Applicants whose first degree comes from any other institution (including U-M Dearborn and U-M Flint) will be required to complete at least 60 credits in residence at the Ann Arbor campus.
 The student must be registered in LSA for at least 30 credits beyond the credits required for the first degree.
 The second degree program must include a minimum of 100 LSA credits.
 To be considered for admission to a second baccalaureate degree program, applicants must have the same minimum grade point average as the College requires for students who transfer from other institutions.

 Students may complete a second major any time after graduation by registering as a non-degree candidate through the Admissions office.
-Once the requirements for the major are complete, their departmental advisor must submit an on-line Major/Minor Release form to the Academic Auditors so the second major can be added to the student's transcript.
-Students may not add, complete, or declare a minor after graduation, or change a minor into a major.
+Once the requirements for the major are complete, their department advisor must submit an on-line Major/Minor Release form to the Academic Auditors so the second major can be added to the student's transcript.
+Students may not add, complete, or declare a minor after graduation.
 They also may not change their degree (e.g., A.B. to B.S.) after graduation.

 Specific deadlines vary with the term